psadmin-io/PortalServletFilter/README.md

 * `X-PS-ROLES` : Displays the client's PS roles
 * `X-PS-SESSION-COOKIE` : Displays the session cookie
 * `X-PS-SESSION-COUNT` : Displays the current total open sessions to PIA
+* `X-PS-SRID` : Displays the SRID for the user's session
 * `X-PS-USERID` : Displays the client's user id (Enabled by default)

 ## Prerequisites
-* [Java 7]
+* [Java 8]
 * BEA Library - You can normally find this library in your PIA install under `domain/applications/peoplesoft/lib/bea.jar`
 * PIA Common Library - You can normally find this library in your PIA install under `domain/applications/peoplesoft/pspc.war/WEB-INF/lib/piacommon.jar`
 * WebLogic Server Library API - You can normally find this library in your WLS install under `ORACLE_HOME/wlserver/server/lib/wls-api.jar`
-Note: Both PIA Common and WLS API need to be copied to the libs folder of this project or it will not build properly.
+Note: BEA, PIA Common, and WLS API libs need to be copied to the libs folder of this project or it will not build properly.

 ## Cloning